Being a Bridesmaid in the Wedding Planning Process

 There are quite a few details that go into planning a wedding, which can get overwhelming for the bride and groom.
 You can assist the couple by looking at their interests and personalities and gathering inspiration and ideas to help them plan every little element of their wedding.
 You can show your interest in helping them by displaying your concepts through mood boards and Pinterest pins or introducing them to magazines and websites you feel they might appreciate.
 Even if they don’t ask, at least they’ll know you’re interested and that they have options.

 Once there are bookings for vendors, coordinators, and entertainers, it might be a good idea to introduce yourself.
 Familiarizing yourself with those who you hire can allow you to build relationships.
-These relationships can often deepen their understanding of what’s expected of them, making the difference between an okay wedding and the best wedding ever.
+These relationships can often deepen their understanding of what’s expected of them.
+It will help to make the difference between an okay wedding and the best wedding ever.
 They will also have a point of contact besides the bride and groom to deal with any mishaps along the way (as to not cause extra stress for the couple).

 If you thought you perfected organization for the pre-wedding events, the actual wedding day is on an entirely different level.
 Scheduling the arrival of everything from transportation to hair and makeup to entertainment needs documentation and precise timing.
 Ensure everyone is aware of the day’s schedule, so there are limited hiccups throughout the event.
 It’ll also be a whirlwind of emotions, so do your best to keep the bride calm and collected.

 As a bridesmaid, you will be attending to the bride throughout the entire day; everything she needs and everything she never thought she’d need should be on-hand.
-You can be ready for any obstacle if you prepare a wedding day emergency kit filled with every problem fixer possible.
-Being a bridesmaid may turn into being the bride’s maid that day, especially when it comes to any of her bathroom visits, where you may be called upon to offer assistance.
+Prepare a wedding day emergency kit filled with every problem fixer possible to be ready for any obstacle.
+Being a bridesmaid may turn into being the bride’s maid that day, especially when it comes to any of her bathroom visits, where she may call you to assist her.

-If you ever had any doubts about what to expect when planning a wedding, you now have a better idea of what’s involved.
+If you ever had any doubts about what to expect when planning a wedding, you now have a better idea!
 For all the things you’ll need to know about this role, check out The Ultimate Guide for Choosing the Perfect Bridesmaid.